earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ---
 ## From Click Ops To GitOps

-Previously I built a REST API, deployed it into a container and got it all running on AWS as a Lambda.
+Previously I built a [REST API](/blog/aws-lambda-api-proxy/), deployed it into a container and got it all running on AWS as a Lambda.
 But setting this up involved just clicking around in AWS and occasionally using the AWS CLI.

 Today, I'm going to port that whole setup to Terraform so that its easier to manage, reproduce, and make changes to.

-These are the purported benefits of Terraform, or so my coworker Corey tell me.
-I've never used it before so I'll be learning as I go.
+( These are the purported benefits of Terraform, or so my coworker Corey tells me.
+I've never used it before so I'll be learning as I go. )

+**Read this to learn about Terraform from a noob's perspective.
+The specifics of my infrastructure import may not be relevant to you, but hopefully my thinking process and take-aways will be.**

+Ok, follow along with me as import my infrastructure into Terraform.

 ## What Is TerraForm